 Nutritionists work in a number of environments, such as hospitals, clinics, spas, health units, child care centers, collective and commercial food service units, industries, sports centers, clubs, gyms, companies, non-profit organizations or public institutions engaged with food programs.
 They can also work in the areas of marketing and consulting, customer service and guidance, research on new food and food products, diet and low-calorie food, quality assurance in the production of meals, and in programs for the adoption of adequate eating habits and practices for different populations, working in multidisciplinary teams.

 Profile of the graduate:

-The Nutritional Sciences graduate should be a socially-responsible professional, with broad qualification; autonomous in the pursuit of knowledge; sensitive and critical in regard to to the social, economical, political and cultural reality; able to understand the human being and the world in their entirety; capable of acting as agent of transformation and to work in a committed, ethical, sustainable and interdisciplinary way in all fields of knowledge where food and nutrition are central to the promotion, maintenance and restoration of health of individuals and the community.
+The Nutritional Sciences graduate should be a socially-responsible professional, with broad qualification; autonomous in the pursuit of knowledge; sensitive and critical in regard to the social, economic, political and cultural reality; able to understand the human being and the world in their entirety; and capable of acting as agent of transformation, working in a committed, ethical, sustainable and interdisciplinary way in all fields of knowledge where food and nutrition are central to the promotion, maintenance and restoration of health of individuals and the community.